EMRD95/.ascii-idle/README.md

 >Close and reopen the terminal(s) for all changes to apply!!!

-Your .bashrc profile file must be reload, best way is to close and reopen the terminal.
+Your .bashrc profile file must be reload, the best way is to close and reopen the terminal.

 The script is very simple so you can also set it up yourself the way you want manually.